Affouetemma/taskngo/README.md

 5. Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.

+## Required Dependencies

+   - React
+   - React icons
+   - date-fns

 ## Usage

-1. Add a task by entering its name, selecting a due date and time, and clicking the "Add" button.
+1. Add a task by entering its name and selecting a due date/time.
-2. View tasks under their respective categories (e.g., Today's Tasks, Upcoming Tasks).
+2. Monitor tasks in their respective categories
+3. Receive alerts one minute before task time.
+4. Respond to completion prompts.
-3. Mark tasks as completed, delete them, or archive them as needed.
+5. Archive or delete tasks as needed.
+6. View upcoming tasks with scheduling indicators.
+7. Track completed tasks in dedicated section

 ## Contributing